|

 ABOUT OUR WEBINAR PROGRAM

 As a member of this community, we value your time and budgetary needs.
-This program is designed for you to access affordable and exclusive APPA webinars that cover a range of topics from best practices and current trends to emerging research and policies in the field.
-Expect to receive resource handouts, live audience interaction, updates from APPA committees, new grant initiatives, and so much more.
+This program is designed to give you access to affordable and exclusive APPA webinars that cover a range of topics - from best practices and current trends to emerging research and policies in the field.
+You can expect to receive resource handouts, live audience interaction, updates from APPA committees, new grant initiatives, and so much more.

 SUBMIT A WEBINAR PROPOSAL

-Do you have a topic or training you would like to present using the APPA platform?
-We invite community corrections professionals to contribute to this program by submitting webinar proposals using our new submission process, where all pertinent information will be gathered, including potential dates.
+Do you have a topic or training you would like to present on the APPA platform?
+We invite community corrections professionals to contribute to this program by submitting webinar proposals through our new submission process, where all pertinent information will be collected.
 For detailed instructions, please refer to the Webinar Proposal Guide.
 We look forward to hearing from you!

 Submit